-For the three months ended June 30, 2018, the total number of potential shares of common stock excluded from the diluted earnings per share computation because their inclusion would have been anti-dilutive was 39.1 million which included 4.7 million options to purchase shares, 0.1 million restricted shares and 34.3 million warrants to purchase shares
+For the three months ended September 30, 2018, the total number of potential shares of common stock excluded from the diluted earnings per share computation because their inclusion would have been anti-dilutive was 33.2 million which included 4.8 million options to purchase shares, 1.0 million restricted shares and 27.4 million warrants to purchase shares.

-For the three months ended June 30, 2017, the Company had 3.3 million options to purchase shares, 0.7 million restricted shares and 10.6 million warrants to purchase shares outstanding that have been excluded from the computation of diluted weighted average shares outstanding, because such securities had an anti-dilutive impact due to the loss reported.
+As of September 30, 2017, the Company had 3.3 million options to purchase shares, 0.7 million restricted shares and 36.7 million warrants to purchase shares outstanding that have been excluded from the computation of diluted weighted average shares outstanding, because such securities had an anti-dilutive impact due to the loss reported.

-Basic net loss per share is calculated by dividing net loss by the weighted average number of shares outstanding during the period, as applicable.
-Diluted net loss per share is calculated by dividing net loss by the weighted average number of shares outstanding, adjusted to reflect potentially dilutive securities (options) using the treasury stock method, except when the effect would be anti-dilutive.
+Basic net income (loss) per share is calculated by dividing net income (loss) by the weighted average number of shares outstanding during the period, as applicable.
+Diluted net loss per share is calculated by dividing net income (loss), adjusted to reflect the impact of dilutive warrants, by the weighted average number of shares outstanding, adjusted to reflect potentially dilutive securities using the treasury stock method, except when the effect would be anti-dilutive.